Knowledge Hub

 Phone screening (30 min), technical interview (60 min), final round (90 min).
 Varies by company.

-How do I negotiate salary?
+How should a candidate negotiate salary?

 Salary